phillyc/phillyc.github.io/project/pages/new_relic_agent.md

 tags: [python, new relic]
 blurb: Quick and dirty New Relic agent setup for Django's .wsgi file system.

-# Setting up the New Relic agent for Django .wsgi

 Setting up the New Relic agent is quite easy for a .wsgi application.

 We have a pretty typical .wsgi file: